kwaldenphd/algorithms/README.md

 44. We can think of the entire `stripTags` routine as its own program.

 45. Start a new `html-to-text.py` file in Replit that modifies the `save-webpage` program.
-Our updated `save-webpage` program that calls `stripTags` as a module might look like this:
+Our updated program that calls `stripTags` as a module might look like this:
 ```Python
 #html-to-text.py
 import urllib, urllib.request, urllib.parse, urllib.error, stripTags